seanpue/webpage/itoohavesomedreams/index.rst

   Welcome!
 This is a resource page for my book, `I Too Have Some Dreams: N. M.
   Rashed and Modernism in Urdu Poetry (University of California Press, 2014)
   <http://www.ucpress.edu/book.php?isbn=9780520283107>`_.
 Below you will find
-  the table of contents and also links to the thirty poems in the appendix.
+  the table of contents and also links to the thirty poems in the appendix, as well as a list of errata.
 UC Press has made the `Introduction
   <http://www.ucpress.edu/content/chapters/12808.intro.pdf>`_ available as an
   excerpt.